SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 1. Which protocols can we use to connect to an event broker service in SAP Integration Suite, advanced event mesh?
 2. Can you list some of the programming languages that there are SDKs available for, which can be used for Solace Messaging?
-3. There are two `Try Me!` pages in an event broker service, there's one on the main services page (*CodePen Try Me!*) and another one within the broker manager of the service.
-Can you spot any differences between them?

 ## Next